The risks freelancers can’t afford to ignore

 Safeguarding clients’ data under data protection rules is just as important for freelancers as it is for larger businesses.
-The Information Commissioner’s Office has produced a good guide to the Data Protection Act which, while targeted specifically at journalists, is a useful reference for any freelancer working in the media sector.
+The Information Commissioner’s Office has produced a good guide (external link) to the Data Protection Act which, while targeted specifically at journalists, is a useful reference for any freelancer working in the media sector.

 How to protect yourself

 Being aware of the risks you face as a freelancer is half the battle and will allow you to take simple precautions to reduce much of the risk whether it’s checking you have the rights to use an image on a website for example, or a client’s permission to use their logo.

 Good professional indemnity insurance should be considered to help protect you if the worst happens and you find yourself facing legal action from a client or contact.
 At Hiscox, we tailor our indemnity policies to match the risks encountered in different industries, so you’re protected no matter what field your freelance in.